Water Quality: How We Ensure You Have Safe and Reliable Water

-In addition to the treatment process, continual monitoring, and testing of water samples, each municipality must provide regular reports on their water quality detailing each testing sample and the results.
-On an annual basis all of that data is compiled into a report and is then submitted to ADEQ for final approval.
+In addition to the treatment process and continual monitoring and testing of water samples, each municipality must provide regular reports on their water quality detailing each sample.
+And on an annual basis all of that data is compiled into a report and is then submitted to ADEQ for final approval.
 This process ensures water quality is at a high level and accountability is always being met, eliminating the danger of a major water contaminant crisis.

 Each city provides an annual water quality report to its customers, which demonstrates the reliability of our safe drinking water.
 Also please note that if water quality is ever an issue in your city, you will be notified.

-To read the latest water quality report for your municipality please click the appropriate logo below.
+To read the latest water quality report for your municipality please visit the appropriate links found below.

 For 50 years, Arizona Municipal Water Users Association has worked to protect our member cities’ ability to provide assured, safe and sustainable water supplies to their communities.
 For more water information visit www.amwua.org.